Behind the Lens: Creative Phases + My Current Obsession

 While the technique is relatively simple, there are a few things that will help you produce the best results.

 In order to ensure the reflection blends beautifully into the scene, you’ll need to shoot with a wide aperture, the wider the better.
 I tend to photograph using f/2.8 or wider if possible which means the edge of whatever you’re using for the reflection, will become invisible and blur straight into the scenery.
 You don’t want any pesky edges ruining the illusion!
+High quality lenses like the Olympus M.Zuiko PRO range which I personally shoot with will allow you to shoot from anywhere between f/1.2 and f/2.8 which is ideal for removing the edge of your phone screen and producing a beautiful blend between the scene and reflection.

 In terms of focal length, when using your phone for reflections, it’s best to have a focal length of around 25mm – 50mm which means it’ll photograph just over the front edge of the surface yet still be wide enough to capture the scene reflecting.
 You can of course shoot with a wider focal length, I’ve also attempted with a 14mm lens but you will need a bigger surface to reflect on, a phone is just too small and you’ll end up photographing all the edges.